Fubini theorems for analytic Yeh-Feynman integrals associated with Gaussian processes with applications: Generalized Fourier--Yeh--Feynman transforms and generalized convolution product

 The concept of an $L_1$ analytic Fourier--Feynman transform was introduced by Brue in \cite{Brue}.
 In \cite{CS76}, Cameron and Storvick introduced an $L_2$ analytic Fourier--Feynman transform.
 In \cite{JS79-a}, Johnson and Skoug developed an $L_p$ analytic Fourier--Feynman transform for $1 \le p \le 2$ which extended the results in \cite{Brue,CS76} and gave various relationships between the $L_1$ and $L_2$ theories.
 The transforms studied in \cite{Brue,CS76,JS79-a} are defined on various classes of functionals $F$ on the classical Wiener space.

-In this section we apply the Fubini theorems obtained in the previous section to study several relevant behaviors of the generalized Fourier--Yeh--Feynman transform (GFYFT) of functionals on Yeh--Wiener space $C_0(Q)$.
+In this section we apply the Fubini theorems obtained in the previous section to study several relevant behaviors of the GFYFT of functionals on Yeh--Wiener space $C_0(Q)$.
 In this paper, for simplicity, we restrict our discussion to the case $p =1$; however most of our results hold for all $p \in[1,2]$.

 \begin{definition} Let $\mathcal Y_h$ be the Gaussian process given by \eqref{eq:yprocess} with $h\in\mathrm{Supp}_{BV}(Q)$, and let $F$ be a scale-invariant measurable functional on $C_0(Q)$.
 For $\lambda\in \mathbb C_+$ and $y\in C_0(Q)$, let